freak3dot/wp-smart-honeypot/README.md

 ###Note###
-This plugin may include some from elements related to bootstrap.
+This plugin may include some form elements related to bootstrap.
 You may need to modify the PHP before using on your site.

 ###Honeypot Concepts###